scikit-learn/enhancement_proposals/slep006/proposal.rst

 TODO: case involving props passed at test time (???)
 TODO: case involving score() method
-TODO: in case A, if sample_weight were misspelled, wheer would the error be raised?

 Solution sketches will import these definitions: